elijahmuraoka/ImageProcessor/README.md

 # ImageProcessor

-### Welcome to Elijah and Damian's Image Processor Application!
+### Welcome to Elijah's Image Processor Application

 > In this document, you will find everything you need to understand our program design and also use
 > it yourself.